tony-sull/astro-fathom/README.md

 ### Environment variables

-It's common to setup keep analytics events separate for different deployment environments - for example `test`, `staging`, and `production`.
+It's common to keep analytics events separate for different deployment environments - for example `test`, `staging`, and `production`.
 We recommend using the environment variables listed below to configure the correct `site` and `trackingUrl`, keeping your analytics configuration in the same place as your other environment configuration variables.

 ### Available options